nexiality/documentation/quickstart/ExecutionFlow.md

 ---
-title: Quick Start &raquo; Automation Execution Flow
+title: Automation Execution Flow
+parent: Quick Start
-tags: execution_flow failfast
+tags: execution flow
 comments: true
 ---
-{% include_relative _breadcrumb.html current="Automation Execution Flow" %}

 There's probably a better place for this...
 A number of inquiries have surfaced as to the 'nitty-gritty' of